cypress-io/cypress-documentation/source/guides/testing-strategies/aws-cognito.md

 ## Adapting an Amazon Cognito App for Testing

-The [Cypress Real World App][cypressrwa] is used and provides configuration and runnable code for both the React SPA and the Express back end.
+The {% url "Cypress Real World App" https://github.com/cypress-io/cypress-realworld-app %} is used and provides configuration and runnable code for both the React SPA and the Express back end.

-The front end uses the [Amplify Authentication Library][awsamplifyauth].
-The back end uses the [express-jwt][expressjwt] to validate JWTs from [Amazon Cognito][cognito].
+The front end uses the {% url "AWS Amplify Framework Authentication Library" https://aws-amplify.github.io/amplify-js/api/classes/authclass.html %}.
+The back end uses the {% url "express-jwt" https://github.com/auth0/express-jwt %} to validate JWTs from {% url "Amazon Cognito" https://aws.amazon.com/cognito %}.

 ### Adapting the back end